meatbags/wikihistory/readme.md

 # wikihistory

-A tool for visualising the history of wikipedia articles.
+A client-side tool for visualising the history of Wikipedia articles.

 # for

-journalists, transparency advocates, data-nerds
+- Transparency advocates
+- Journalists
+- Data nerds